statikfintechllc/Ascend-Institute/README.md

 	•	Hooking logs into startup script for bootstrap visibility
 	•	Ensuring universal pathing across all runtime entrypoints

+*Working Directory: GremlinGPT Today*
-*Starting Today, Progress Updates will be as frequent as possible.*
+⚠️Progress Updates will be as frequent as possible.⚠️

 ---